Chickens, Breeds, Diseases, and How to Care for Bantams

 with a lacing or edging of black, as if the painter had been called

 upon to exercise his art and

 add to the already

-the bird.
 The bantam cock (pure) throws his head back with such

 apparent pride in himself and disdain of others, that his little head,